-In this assignment, you will be extending and improving the lyrebird program from Assignment #1.
-The format of the input is changing in order to make lyrebird more flexible and some of the simplifications made in the previous assignment will no longer be allowed.
+In this assignment, you will be extending and improving the lyrebird program from Assignment #2.
+The format of the input is changing in order to make lyrebird more flexible and to allow for some new behavior.
 You will also have to make changes to the internal structure of lyrebird.